Eurogroup to discuss Greek buy-back, Cyprus

 "I would presume that an important step will be made."

-A draft of the deal seen by Reuters showed Cyprus requiring up to 10 billion euros to refinance its banks, which have been severely affected by the euro zone debt crisis and exposure to Greece.
+A draft of the deal seen by Reuters showed Cyprus requiring up to 10 billion euros ($13 billion) to refinance its banks, which have been severely affected by the euro zone debt crisis and exposure to Greece. <ID:L5E8MUCZH>

 But for the final agreement on Cyprus, the ministers need the results of an audit of Cypriot banks, which will show how much money the sector will need to boost capital.
 This will be ready towards the end of next week or early in the week after that, the senior EU official said.